pocl/pocl/doc/sphinx/source/debug.rst

 -----------------------------------------------

 Upsides:
-  * the entire application including kernels can be debugged
+  * The entire application including kernels can be debugged.
-  * does not strictly require recompilation (though for usable backtraces, requires debuginfo)
+  * Does not strictly require recompilation (though for usable backtraces, requires debuginfo).

 Downsides:
-  * can be very slow, especially with computationally intensive kernels
+  * Can be very slow, especially with computationally intensive kernels.
-  * may report some false positives
+  * May report some leaks which are not ones (see below).

 Setup:
-  * build PoCL with ``-DCMAKE_BUILD_TYPE=Debug``
+  * Optional: build PoCL with ``-DCMAKE_BUILD_TYPE=Debug``
   * ``export POCL_EXTRA_BUILD_FLAGS="-g -cl-opt-disable"``,
     or add these flags to the ``clBuildProgram`` call.
-    (this will cause all kernels to compile with debuginfo)
+    This will cause all kernels to compile with debuginfo.
-  * run your application with valgrind
+  * Run your application with valgrind as normally.

-See also "handling LLVM" below.

 Example 1: